 “Well, then.
-Why don’t you chop this?” said Eli handing him a carrot.
+Why don’t you chop this?”
+Eli handed him a carrot.

 Matt took the carrot and started chopping, but he kept staring at Eli anxiously.

-“I know,” replied Matt.
+“I know," Matt replied.
 Eli reached across the counter to grab the pepper and Matt immediately handed it to him.
 Then Eli attempted to lift a dish and Matt took it from his hands.